 Regional Cheese Wedding Cakes: A Unique Culinary Experience

 From creamy Welsh Caerphilly to robust Stilton and traditional West Country Cheddars, your selection can feature regional specialities that tell a unique flavour story.
+Pictures of previous cheese wedding cakes are available to inspire couples and showcase the artistry and craftsmanship involved.

 Calculate 100g per guest, build with sturdy base cheeses, and enhance with seasonal fruits and edible flowers.
+The foundation of a cheese wedding cake should be a large, firm wheel of cheese to ensure stability and support for the tiers above.

 You’ll want to remove cheeses 2 hours before serving and pair them with local chutneys and rustic breads.
 Let an expert guide you through the rich tapestry of British cheese traditions and contemporary pairings that will make your celebration unforgettable.